85 Foods That Are Black (Naturally Black Foods)

 If you don’t like mushrooms, I get it.
 The hatred for mushrooms is usually based on texture, but these aren’t ordinary mushrooms, so maybe stick around and try one.
 You never know, maybe you’ll find something new you like.

-61. Black Fungus (Auricularia polytricha)
+1. Black Fungus (Auricularia polytricha)

 This species of fungus is commercially cultivated specifically for China.
 Black fungus is a unique mushroom with a mild flavor that has just a hint of smoke to it.
 The texture remains soft yet crunchy and is ready to elevate your dining experience.
+Black fungus has been used medically for centuries, as it has been shown to help with jaundice and sore throats.
+It may also help to lower your cholesterol levels.

-62. Black Trumpet Mushroom (Craterellus cornucopioides)
+2. Black Trumpet Mushroom (Craterellus cornucopioides)

 What’s in a name?
 Well, this mushroom’s name says it all, as it is the perfect shape of a trumpet with dark black skin to it.
 These black trumpet mushrooms have a slight truffle flavor to them and have plenty of health benefits.
 Black trumpet mushrooms have been shown to help to lower cholesterol and support bone health.

-63. Chaga Mushroom
+1. Chaga Mushroom

-Chaga mushrooms are wood-looking mushrooms that actually grow on trees, so it makes sense why they look like wood.
+Chaga mushrooms are wood-looking mushrooms that actually grow on trees, so it makes sense that they look like wood.
 These earthy-flavored mushrooms are unique in flavor and don’t taste like anything that you would pick up from the store.
+Chaga mushrooms are also unique in the number of nutrients they contain.
+From zinc, iron, calcium, B vitamins, copper, amino acids, magnesium, and fiber.
+These mushrooms are packed with micronutrients, ready to aid your body.

 Black Nuts & Seeds